For over a decade, PDF files have been a convenient way to deliver print documents online, but they remain a challenge to make accessible.

 - If you are scanning in material that is mostly text, scan the material in with an OCR (optical character recognition) scanner.
 This type of scanner converts a scanned image of text to an actual text file.
 If files are scanned with a regular scanner, the PDF file will consist of a series of inaccessible images.

-NOTE: Scanning text with an OCR scanner will also make the transition to HTML easier.
+NOTE: Scanning text with OCR (Optical Character Recognition) software will also make the transition to HTML easier.

 - Be aware that some security measures on PDF files may disable screen reader access.
 Be prepared to provide alternative access to visually impaired users.